Continuous Positive Airway Pressure devices, accessories, & therapy

 Medicare may cover Continuous Positive Airway Pressure (CPAP) therapy if you’ve been diagnosed with obstructive sleep apnea.
 Medicare may cover a 3-month trial of CPAP therapy.
 Medicare may cover it longer if you meet in person with your doctor, and your doctor documents in your medical record that you meet certain conditions about the use of the device and the CPAP therapy is helping you.

-If you had a CPAP machine before you got Medicare, Medicare may cover a replacement CPAP machine rental and/or CPAP accessories if you meet certain requirements.
+If you had a CPAP machine before you got Medicare, Medicare may cover CPAP machine cost for replacement CPAP machine rental and/or CPAP accessories if you meet certain requirements.

 You pay 20% of the